Midsummer Day

-Midsummer Day marks the celebration of the summer season—which for the Northern Hemisphere begins with the summer solstice on June 21st.
+Midsummer Day marks the celebration of the summer season in the Northern Hemisphere.
 In many cultures, Midsummer Day was seen as a time of fertility, abundance, and the renewal of life.
 Over time, this day also became associated with St. John the Baptist, an important figure in Christian religion, and the solstice day was turned into St. John’s Day.
 While it is a day observed by many countries around the world, Midsummer Day has stronger ties to the Scandinavian nations (Norway, Sweden, Finland and Denmark), where it is still viewed and celebrated in a big way.

 History of Midsummer